Study field

 The Master's Programme in Management of Organisational Development takes two years.
 It leads to the degree of Master of Science in Technology, M.Sc.
 (Tech.), which is 120 ECTS credits.

 The programme includes core studies, advanced specialisation studies, and minor and elective studies.
-Advanced specialisation studies include a master's thesis (30 ECTS credits).
+Advanced specialisation studies include a master's thesis.
+Read more in this academic year’s curriculum.

 right